How to pick and develop a first-time manager

 At Culture Amp, we run a feedback training program with Refound.
 This program enables first-time managers to reflect on this part of their role and gives them the language and framework they need to provide effective feedback.
 While first-time managers may initially be less willing to have hard conversations, everybody needs to understand how critical it is to give honest, constructive feedback.

 We also give our first-time managers some very specific technical and tactical training.
 This includes training on how to have a one-on-one meeting, how to build a more diverse team, and more.
 There’s a lot of value in bringing people together in cohorts to share some potential discomforts.

 Not everyone's meant to be a (first-time) manager

-A few years ago, I spoke with the person responsible for training Facebook's managers.
-When he joined they had 700 employees - a year later, the company had 700 managers.
-They established an explicit understanding with their new managers - if being a manager isn't working out or the manager isn’t enjoying their role after three or six months, they can go back to their previous role, no harm, no foul.
+I spoke with the person responsible for training Facebook's managers a few years ago.
+When he joined, they had 700 employees – a year later, the company had 700 managers.
+They established an explicit understanding with their new managers – if being a manager isn't working out or the manager isn’t enjoying their role after three or six months, they can return to their previous role, no harm, no foul.

-This approach is a really good way of thinking about first-time manager roles.
-This is because people don't really know whether they're going to enjoy being a manager until they've tried the role out.
+This approach is an excellent way of thinking about first-time manager roles.
+This is because people don't know whether they will enjoy being a manager until they've tried the role.

 By understanding what motivates someone and whether they can deal with discomfort, we assess if someone will enjoy being a manager.
 We can then use this information to decide whether to give someone a chance as a first-time manager or if there’s another, more meaningful way to help them grow.